SUSE/sapwmp/README.md

 ## Making updates

-  * Commit into git, the trigger service in [IBS project](https://build.suse.de/package/show/home:mkoutny:wmp/sapwmp-profile) to rebuild RPM.
+  * Commit into git, then trigger service in appropriate package of [IBS project](https://build.suse.de/package/show/home:mkoutny:wmp/) to rebuild RPM.
+  * The submitted package has disabled services and a snapshot is commited into IBS.

 ## TODO